TREASURIES-Bond prices rise on Greece, Ukraine elections worries

 By Sam Forgione

-NEW YORK, May 23 (Reuters) - U.S. Treasuries prices rose on Friday on uncertainty ahead of Sunday’s European Union and Ukraine elections, which overshadowed stronger-than-expected U.S. housing data and spurred safe-haven bids.
+NEW YORK, May 23 (Reuters) - U.S. Treasuries prices rose on Friday on uncertainty ahead of elections in Greece and Ukraine elections, which overshadowed stronger-than-expected U.S. housing data and spurred safe-haven bids.

-“(Russian President) Putin doesn’t see the Ukraine government as legitimate, therefore there’s a possibility that Putin might not see the elections as legitimate,” said Michael Wallace, global market strategist at Action Economics in San Francisco.
+“European parliamentary elections and Ukraine elections are key events in the near term which could be driving people into the safety of U.S. Treasuries,” said Robbert van Batenburg, director of market strategy at Newedge USA, LLC, in New York.

-Traders also said there was a risk that, if Greece’s leftist Syriza party wins, its leaders could reject the government’s austerity policies and threaten to leave the euro zone.
+Batenburg said that if Greece’s leftist Syriza party wins, its leaders could reject the government’s austerity policies and threaten to leave the euro zone.
+If pro-separatist voters in eastern Ukraine fail to participate, he said, it could stoke geopolitical tensions between Russia and Ukraine.

 The European Union’s parliamentary election kicked off on Thursday.
 Greece’s leftist Syriza party performed strongly in key races in the first round of local elections on May 18.
 [ID: nL6N0O40XA]